AuReMe/aureme_docker/docs/faq.rst

-   seeds (the compounds available for the network), another describing the targets (the compounds that the network have to be able to reach), the metabolic network to fill and the database from where to draw the reactions all in sbml format.
+   seeds (the compounds available for the network), another describing the targets (the compounds that the network have to be able to reach), the metabolic network to fill and the database from where to draw the reactions all in SBML format.
 It’s possible to start from txt files for seeds ‘seeds.txt’ and targets ‘targets.txt’, each file containing the ids of the compounds, one by line.
-The command will then convert them to sbml (command ‘compounds_to_sbml’).
+The command will then convert them to SBML (command ‘compounds_to_sbml’).

 Note that by default, AuReMe will integrate the artefacts ‘default_artefacts_metacyc_20.0.txt’ to the seeds to create a file